 Some pet insurance providers, such as Furkin, will give you multiple deductible options based on your pet's age.
 It's important to note that lower deductible options will have a higher monthly premium cost because you will be covering less expenses out of pocket each year.
 Furkin offers three deductible options for cats and dogs based on your pet’s age so that you can choose the right level for you and your furry friend.

 If you’re wondering how to choose the best pet insurance, your best bet is to gather information from multiple providers.
 The internet has made this easier than ever, allowing you to compare pet insurance companies online and even get quotes in a matter of minutes.

 When comparing pet insurance companies, consider the following:

 - Is my pet eligible for this policy under the specified conditions?

-- How much coverage (in monetary value) do I want?
+- How much coverage (annual limit) do I want?

 - What is the company’s reimbursement percentage/policy?

 - What is the annual deductible?
 Is there a ‘per condition’ deductible?

 - Are there any conditional exclusions?
 Waiting periods?